gootik/hakisql/README.md

 To learn about Bitmap indexes and fast datastore access path problems.

 ### Persistence
-Does not exist.
+:warning: Does not exist.
 Restart the VM and your data is gone :)

 ### TODO
 1. Range query use range bitmap index